vyos/vyos-documentation/docs/services/udp-broadcast-relay.rst

 UDP Broadcast Relay
 ###################

-Certain vendors use broadcasts to identify their equipemnt within one ethernet segment.
-Unfortunately if you split your network with multiple VLANs you loose the ability of identifying your equiment.
+Certain vendors use broadcasts to identify their equipment within one ethernet segment.
+Unfortunately if you split your network with multiple VLANs you loose the ability of identifying your equipment.

 This is where "UDP broadcast relay" comes into play!
 It will forward received broadcasts to other configured networks.